Knowledge to Action Retreat

 What are the logistics of this event?

-The 2022 retreat will take place on Saturday, November 5 at the NYS Equal Rights Heritage Center in Auburn, NY.
-The bus will leave campus at 9:00am and return to campus at 6:00pm.
+The 2024 retreat will take place on Saturday, November 9 in Auburn, NY.
+We will tour the Harriet Tubman National Historical Park, visit the NYS Equal Rights Heritage Center and have a full afternoon of lunch and activities at the event space at Prison City Brewing.
+The bus will leave campus at 9:00am and return to campus at 5:00pm.
 Meals, transportation, and all materials are provided for attendees, so there is no fee to participate.
 The retreat will count for three Leading in a Diverse World sessions in the Student Leadership Institute.

 How do I sign up?

-Registration is filled on a first-to-sign-up basis, and space is limited so we encourage interested students to sign up early!
+REGISTRATION FOR THE 2024 RETREAT WILL OPEN IN SEPTEMBER and will be filled on a first-to-sign-up basis.
+Space is limited so we encourage interested students to sign up early.

 Contact Information